Does Medicaid Cover Home Birth? 2026 State-by-State Guide

 Does Medicaid cover home birth midwifery services?

-Yes for CNM services, conditionally for CPM services.
+Yes for CNM services, conditionally for CPM and other non-nurse midwife credentials.
 Federal Medicaid law requires every state to cover services provided by a Certified Nurse-Midwife.
 [1] This requirement was added by the Omnibus Reconciliation Act of 1980 and expanded in 1993 to remove the original maternity-only limitation.
 [4] All 50 states and the District of Columbia comply.

 Coverage of Certified Professional Midwives is different.
 The federal mandate doesn't reach CPMs because the law specifically names "nurse-midwife."
-States choose individually whether to recognize CPMs as eligible Medicaid providers, and as of 2025 only 14 states do so: Alaska, Arizona, Colorado, Minnesota, Montana, New Hampshire, New Mexico, Oregon, South Carolina, Texas, Utah, Vermont, Washington, and Wisconsin.
-[2]
+States choose individually whether to recognize CPMs (or state-specific equivalents like Licensed Midwives, Direct-Entry Midwives, or Documented Midwives) as eligible Medicaid providers.
+NACPM tracked 14 states as of 2025: Alaska, Arizona, Colorado, Minnesota, Montana, New Hampshire, New Mexico, Oregon, South Carolina, Texas, Utah, Vermont, Washington, and Wisconsin.
+[2] Three significant recent expansions are in progress: New Jersey (NJ FamilyCare added CPM and CM coverage in 2024), [9] Massachusetts (the August 2024 Maternal Health Bill directed MassHealth to cover Certified Professional Midwives once state CPM licensure is established; as of late 2025, the licensure framework and MassHealth billing processes were still being developed), [10] and Colorado (the Medical Services Board finalized home birth coverage for CPMs, DEMs, and CMs effective August 14, 2025).
+[11]

 Which midwife credentials does Medicaid pay for?